Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 To determine the proper mix of investment themes for your firm, you’ll need to weigh your desire to invest with your ability to execute, while also nurturing advisor relationships you’ll need when a deal presents itself.

-How do firms choose the right industries?
+How do PE firms choose the right industries?

 So where should your firm specialize?
 Like any investment, you’re looking for the obvious — growth potential, fewer competitors, solid margin potential and fragmented markets that could benefit from a buy and build strategy.